Ultiboty/Torrent/README.md

 # Torrent
-A Torrent project in python.
+A BitTorrent project in python.

 Currently still in progress, getting closer to the end.